bc-compsci-club/bc-compsci-club-registration-system/README.md

 # bccompsci.club handleJoin

 The handleJoin Google Cloud Function for handling member join requests.
-Stores member join requests on MySQL and Google Cloud Firestore.
+Stores new member data on MySQL and Google Cloud Firestore.

 ## Environment Variables